Want to see a church leader turn into a ball of anxiety in 10 seconds?

 There’s no better way to accomplish this than the Tithe.ly ChMS software.
 It allows groups in the church to gather, mobilize, and deploy to 10x ministry effectiveness.
 If you rely on some outdated technology like an annoying text thread or gmail chain, people will become lost and disillusioned with the ministries and vision of your church.

-Use the Tithe.ly ChMS software to recruit, train, and deploy your volunteers to grow your church like a professional organization, rather than like grassroots bake sale.
+Use the Tithe.ly ChMS software to recruit, train, and deploy your new volunteers to grow your church like a professional organization, rather than like grassroots bake sale.

 Rank your ministries.